sheikdon/sql-carmen-san-diego/README.md

 - Fork and clone
 - Use the clues.sql file as your "answer sheet"
-- From the command line, let's create a new database called `carmen` and populate it with the SQL found in `world.sql`
+- From the command line, we're going to create a new database called `world` and populate it with the SQL found in `world.sql`

 ```sql
 psql -f starter-code/world.sql